jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/timestamps.rst

 ************************

-The recorder writes one ``dvrk_data:video_sidecar@1.0.0`` JSON file next to each MP4 segment.  :doc:`extract` uses preferred capture time for correlation and output names, but uses GStreamer PTS to locate the encoded frame.
+The recorder writes one ``dvrk_data:video_sidecar@1.0.0`` JSON file next to each MP4 segment.  :doc:`extract`, :doc:`tagging`, and ``encord_to_tags`` use the annotation timestamp for correlation and output names.
+Extraction uses the recorded ``frame_index`` to locate frames in the encoded video.
 This separation avoids treating a Unix timestamp as a media seek position.

 ``estimated_latency`` is a separate empirical correction.
-It is stored in a record configuration in seconds, copied to the sidecar in milliseconds, and subtracted by extraction when correlating acquisition ranges.
-It does not alter the original observations or natively synchronize independent sources.
+It is stored in a record configuration in seconds and copied to the sidecar in milliseconds.
+It does not alter the original observations, is not applied by extraction, and does not natively synchronize independent sources.